MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/eslz-security-governance-and-compliance.md

 ### Secure data in transit

-Data is in transit or in flight when it moves from one location to another.
-This can be internally, on-premises or within Azure, or externally, such as across the internet to an end user.
-Azure offers several mechanisms, including encryption, to keep data private in transit.
+Data is considered in transit or in flight when it moves from one location to another.
+This transit can occur internally, on-premises or within Azure, or externally, such as across the internet to an end user.
+Azure offers several mechanisms, including encryption, to keep data private during transit.
 These mechanisms include:

 - Communication through VPNs using IPsec/IKE encryption.
 - Transport Layer Security (TLS)